-Staff Response: The subject property's eastern side yard faces North Pioneer Street.
+Recommended FINDING for approval: The subject property's eastern side yard faces North Pioneer Street.
 As seen on Sheet AS-003, landscaping is proposed to face North Pioneer Street.
 See Sheet AS-003.
-It is not clear what landscaping features shown on L-2 are proposed for North Pioneer Street.
-Staff note that the urban public improvements are required along North Pioneer Street and those improvements will include landscaping and a planting strip.
+The side-yard of the site that faces North Pioneer Street will be landscaped as will the frontage along North Shore Drive.
+Staff note that the urban public improvements are required along North Pioneer Street.
+Those improvements will include landscaping and a planting strip.